Profitability of TEA Ecosystem Participants

 During periods of low user activity, UBI from the DAO Reserve subsidizes miners, helping cover hosting node maintenance costs.

 The state subscription fee is initially waived.
 When real-time state updates become available for hosting nodes, this fee will be implemented.
-This feature is especially relevant to applications like real-time collaboration applications.
+This feature is especially relevant to applications like .

 Hosting node revenue contributes to CML bonding curve tokens, with a percentage (theta %) directly benefiting the miner.
 This revenue-sharing design extends to CML bonding curve investors as dividends, establishing a symbiotic relationship.
 Investor support enhances the market cap of CMLs, improving their ranking and visibility, attracting more end user attention and traffic for miners.